section-engineering-education/engineering-education/content/articles/planting-timber-logs-the-right-way/index.md

 #### Step 1: Creating the project

-In this step, we will create a new project, you can refer to the image below for guidance.
+In this step, we will create a new project; you can refer to the image below for guidance.

 ![create_project](/planting-timber-logs-the-right-way/creating_project2)